aki237/pin/Readme.md

 # For the server folks...
 You know what this is.
 DHCP..
 No not an actual DHCP running inside.
 # But for provision and Connection Identification.
 DHCP : 10.10.0.1/24
+#
+# For the client side, optionally DNS can be setup by using the DNS option
+# Multiple DNS server IPs can be specified by separating them with a comma like the following :
+DNS : 1.1.1.1, 8.8.8.8, 4.4.2.2
 ```

 # Secret Generation